aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_7.rst

 .. dropdown:: Solution
    :icon: key

-   The solution is to add a ``EPICSCAWriterStats`` with the signals.
+   The solution is to add an ``EPICSCAWriterStats`` with the signals.

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-31-solution.cfg
       :language: c++
       :lines: 1115-1133
-      :caption: EPICSCAWriterStats to the write the statistics signals.
+      :caption: EPICSCAWriterStats to write the statistics signals.
       :linenos:
       :emphasize-lines: 9, 13, 17